Michael Connarty

-Michael Connarty (born 3 September 1947) is a British Labour Party politician, who served as the Member of Parliament for Linlithgow and Falkirk East from 2005 until 2015, and Falkirk East (1992–2005).
+Michael Connarty (born 3 September 1947) is a British Labour Party politician, who served as the Member of Parliament for Linlithgow and East Falkirk from 2005 until 2015, and Falkirk East (1992–2005).

 Parliamentary career

 He unsuccessfully contested the parliamentary constituency of Stirling at the 1983 general election but finished 5,133 votes behind the future Conservative Secretary of State for Scotland Michael Forsyth.
 Connarty ran against Forsyth again at Stirling at the 1987 general election, although Forsyth won by a narrow margin of 548 votes.

 Connarty was selected as the Labour candidate for Falkirk East at the 1992 general election following the retirement of the sitting MP, Harry Ewing.
 Connarty was elected with a majority of 7,969 votes.
 He used his maiden speech on 13 May 1992 to raise concerns about the fragility of the petro-chemical industry at Grangemouth, the largest town in Falkirk East.

-Following the 1997 general election he became the Parliamentary Private Secretary to the Minister of Film and Tourism Tom Clarke but this appointment lasted only until 1998 when Clarke was sacked from the government.
+Following the 1997 general election he became the parliamentary private secretary to the Minister of Film and Tourism Tom Clarke but this appointment lasted only until 1998 when Clarke was sacked from the government.
 Connarty spent his parliamentary career as a backbencher.
 In 1998, he became a member of the European Scrutiny Select committee, which is the committee responsible for scrutinising the legislation set by the European Parliament.
-He was appointed as the Chair of the Committee from 2006–10.
+He was appointed as the Chair of the committee from 2006 to 2010.
 In 2002, Connarty was one of three MPs behind the revival of the Tribune Group of left-wing Labour MPs.

 As a result of the Fifth Periodical Review of the Boundary Commission for Scotland, the Falkirk East constituency was merged with Linlithgow and the new constituency was renamed Linlithgow and East Falkirk, and was elected to this new constituency in 2005.
 The Spectator awarded him the "Inquisitor of the Year Award" in the Threadneedle/Spectator Parliamentarian of the Year Awards in 2007, recognising his Chairmanship during the committee investigation into the Lisbon Treaty.
 In November 2008, he was one of 18 MPs who signed a Commons early day motion in support of forming a Team GB football team for the 2012 Olympic Games, contrary to the position held by the football governing bodies of Scotland, Wales and Northern Ireland who all had reservations that such a move would block them competing as individual nations in future tournaments.